fcovelli/project-readme/README.md

 After dataset cleaning, we ended up with 820 subjects: 445 patients without ADHD and 375 patients with ADHD.

 Pierre Bellec, Carlton Chu, François Chouinard-Decorte, Yassine Benhajali, Daniel S. Margulies, R. Cameron Craddock (2017).
 The Neuro Bureau ADHD-200 Preprocessed repository.
 NeuroImage, 144, Part B, pp. 275 - 286. doi:10.1016/j.neuroimage.2016.06.034

+OPCION B

+ADHD-200 Preprocessed Sample:

+Prepared by the collaboration of 8 international neuroimaging institutes, who held a competition in 2011, to identify ADHD biomarkers.

+Composition:
+* 947 children and adolescents
+* 362 diagnosed with ADHD
+* 585 typically developing controls

+In order to make the competition accessible to a broader range of researchers, the data was preprocessed and shared, what resulted in several publications, MS theses, PhD dissertations and even patents.

 ### Deliverables